derekdorr/skald/README.md

 <a name="reverse"></a>

 ## reverse(fn) ⇒ <code>function</code>
-Take a function and return a function which accepts ars in reverse order
+Take a function and return a function which accepts args in reverse order

 **Kind**: global function
 **Since**: 1.1.0